derrick-yu1/4-Bit-CPU/README.md

 Diagram:

 Branching (JUMP Instruction):

 T4:

-The address operand of the instruction in the instruction register will be sent to the memory address register, automatically setting the RAM module at the address
+Description: The address operand of the instruction in the instruction register will be sent to the memory address register, automatically setting the RAM module at the address

 Timing Diagram: